google/WebFundamentals/src/content/en/tools/lighthouse/audits/alt-attribute.md

 images include important information, that information is not accessible to visually-impaired users.

+See [Text Alternatives for Images](/web/fundamentals/accessibility/semantics-builtin/text-alternatives-for-images) for more information.

 ## How to pass the audit {: #how }

 <<_shared/query.md>>